How one Afghan family made the perilous journey across the U.S.-Mexico border

 "Today I'm happy.
 Yes, I'm happy in the United States," he says.

-Amani hands Yousra to his wife, and cuddles their second child, a chubby six-month old with alert eyes.
+Amani hands Yousra to his wife, and cuddles their second child, a chubby 6-month-old with alert eyes.
 He named her in defiance of a Taliban regime that is opposed to educating girls.

 "Her name is Iqra," he says, explaining that it means "read."